derek-corcoran-barrios/SpeciesPoolR/README.md

 using the provided filter expression.
 3- Cleans the species names to match the GBIF taxonomic backbone.
 4- Counts the species presences within the specified geographic area (in this case, Aarhus).
-5- Generates a visual representation of the workflow (if plot = TRUE).
+5- Generates a buffer around the species presences within the specified distance, for a template raster.
+6- Generates a visual representation of the workflow (if plot = TRUE).

 You can monitor the progress of the workflow and visualize the dependencies between steps using targets::tar_visnetwork().
 The result